Ale-JRD/Trads/content/post/index-T1.md

 I tightened my expression once more.

-「…This battle.」
+“…This battle.”

 I firmly locked my gaze onto the approaching Sacraments.

-「To protect everyone— I’ll throw everything I have.」
+“To protect everyone— I’ll throw everything I have.”

 ---